The Artist - Lee Hadwin

 New York – Featured guest speaker and exhibition;

 Tokyo Art Lab – Special feature exhibit exploring subconscious creativity.
-Additionally, Lee’s artworks have been acquired by a variety of notable individuals, including celebrities, dedicated collectors, and members of royalty.
+Additionally, Lee’s artworks have been acquired by a variety of notable individuals, including celebrities,& dedicated collectors.